AztecProtocol/aztec-packages/docs/docs/aztec/concepts/smart_contracts/functions/function_transforms.md

 In public functions, the return value is directly used, and the function's return type remains as specified by the developer.

-This approach to handling return values, especially for private functions, enables Aztec to maintain privacy while still allowing for efficient verification of function execution.

 ## Computing note hash and nullifier

 A function called `compute_note_hash_and_optionally_a_nullifier` is automatically generated and injected into all contracts that use notes.
 This function tells Aztec how to compute hashes and nullifiers for notes used in the contract.
 You can optionally write this function yourself if you want notes to be handled a specific way.